21robin12/node-space-game/README.md

 ﻿# node-space-game

 No setup required; just pull the repo and you're ready.
-Yes, I committed all my node modules, and what?
+Required node modules have all been comitted to the repo.

 To run the application, do `node app.js` and visit http://localhost:1337